 - 8 ounces small shrimp, chopped (I usually only use a fraction of this.)

 Mix together cream cheese, sour cream, lemon juice & curry powder.
-Spread in a small dish (a colorful one makes a nice presentation.)
+Spread in a small shallow dish (a colorful one makes a nice presentation.)
 A deep dish is going to leave behind the bottom part of the spread when people dip.

 Note: I often use far less shrimp than is called for, often only a couple of ounces.
 Sometimes the baby cocktail shrimp is really strongly flavored.

 Let’s talk about how to save money/time on this recipe:

 - Use a coupon matching site!
 One of my favorites in my area is Pocket Your Dollars, but every store has a group of enthusiastic Coupon Matchers.
 Do not discount the savings!
 I check their site every week, even if I don’t “need” to go to the store and often find bargains I can’t pass up.

 - Follow my Strategies – You’ll see them all explained on the upper left tab of every page and how I apply them, below.

 - Don’t get discouraged if your prices don’t match mine!
 Keep shopping at the best prices and your fridge/freezer and pantry will be stocked with sales priced ingredients.

 - Read below for additional tips as well as throughout the recipe, for saving time and managing food.